 The EU Settlement Scheme "Statement of Intent

-" from June 2018 is a little vague in places but it appears that the rights of someone with settled status will allow them the same rights to benefits as a British Citizen.
-This is because 'settled status' is also called "indefinite leave to remain" in the documents.
+" from June 2018 states that the rights of someone with settled status will allow them the same rights to benefits as a British Citizen.
+Note that 'settled status' is also called "indefinite leave to remain" in the documents.

 Who can apply for Settled Status?